adamsilver/maintainablecss.com-jekyll/_chapters/11-faqs.md

 ## What about inheritance for things like h1's etc?

-If yor `h1`s are (almost always) identical on every page and every module then feel free to specify styles like this:
+If your `h1`s are (almost always) identical on every page and every module then feel free to specify styles like this:

 	h1 {
       font-size: ...;